Accelerating Transfer Learning with Near-Data Computation on Cloud Object Stores: Evaluation

 \subsection{Methodology}

 {\bf Applications. } \system{} is application-agnostic: its benefits are orthogonal to the training objective, i.e., any TL application that trains a DNN can use \system{}.
 It can be used for speech recognition~\cite{eberhard2021effects,hannun2014deep} or language modelling~\cite{brown2020language}.
-In our evaluation, we focus on image classification as our DL application for two reasons: (1)~due to its wide use in both academia and industry, and (2)~since the data points (i.e., images) used for such applications are large compared to those of other applications (e.g., text or audio files).
-We train various model families with different sizes, including AlexNet~\cite{krizhevsky2012imagenet}, ResNet~\cite{he2016deep}, VGG~\cite{simonyan2014very}, and Transformer~\cite{vaswani2017attention}.
-The latter is a major recent breakthrough.
-Although originally designed for language modelling tasks, the Transformer model has been proven useful for image classification~\cite{khan2021transformers}, video understanding~\cite{bertasius2021space}, and biological sequence analysis~\cite{nambiar2020transforming}.
-The complete model list along with the default freeze layer is shown in Table~\ref{table:models}.
-Unless otherwise stated, we use the defaults: Imagenet~\cite{deng2009imagenet} as the dataset, AlexNet as the training model and a training batch size of 2000.
+In our evaluation, we focus on image classification as our TL application for two reasons: (1)~due to its wide use in both academia and industry, and (2)~since the data points (i.e., images) used for such applications are large compared to those of other applications (e.g., text or audio files) and thus create a more challenging environment in terms of communication or computation bottlenecks.

-{\bf Metrics. } We use the following metrics for evaluation.\\ {\it 1.
-Execution Time.} The end-to-end latency of executing one epoch of training.
-Our computation shows that running training for multiple epochs only multiplies this value by a factor.\\ {\it 2.
-Transferred Data.} The average amount of data transferred over the network (between the \objstore{} and compute tier) per training iteration.
-One iteration may comprise multiple POST requests to the \objstore{}.
-In addition, one epoch usually comprises multiple iterations.\\ {\it 3.
-GPU Memory Consumption.} The maximum amount of GPU memory used, measured periodically using \emph{nvidia-smi}.